adityab079/adityab079/README.md

 I'm currently based in the US, pursuing my Masters in Software Engineering at Arizona State University, Tempe, after having completed my Bachelors in Computer Engineering from University of Mumbai, India.

-- 🔭 I’m currently working as a Web & Mobile App Developer at [Adias-ASU Center of Engagement Science](https://corporate.asu.edu/adidas).
+- 🔭 I’m currently working as a Web & Mobile App Developer at [Adidas-ASU Center of Engagement Science](https://corporate.asu.edu/adidas).

 - 🌱 I'm also working on improving my JavaScript skills(React, Angular & Vue).